mattinglis/YaleBinarySensor/README.md

 it will add binary sensors for all your door/window contacts

+binary_sensor(New).py is a new way of dealing with the data and pulling more information out.
+To make this work, rename it to binary_sensor.py replacing the old one in config/custom_components/yalebinarysensor

 e.g. binary_sensor.back_door

 All credit to the homeassistant devs and the following without which it would not be possible